 Keep in mind

 There are many things to consider when you are building a cottage for income-generating purposes – some of which will add to or detract from the costs.
 Some of these are:

 - Will you include electricity in the rental price or install a pre-paid metre?

 - Will you be able to provide a separate entrance and parking for your tenant’s car?

 - Will you include an alarm or other security features?

 Other than the costs of setting up the room, it costs nothing to list a property on Airbnb.
-Airbnb takes 3% from your fee as well as adding 6% to 12% to the guest’s fee, and holds your money till the guest arrives, then pays it to you – that way you are both protected from dishonesty or cancellations.
+Airbnb takes 3% from your fee as well as adding a percentage of up to 20% to the guest’s fee, and holds your money till the guest arrives, then pays it to you – that way you are both protected from dishonesty or cancellations.
 And you can decline a booking should one come through that you are unhappy about.

 You can charge anything you like for an Airbnb rental or you can let Airbnb benchmark your cost against other similar properties and adjust for demand.
-The frequency of bookings will depend on how competitively you are priced, and whether you receive good reviews from previous guests – but if you charge R300 a night for the room and have guests 15 nights a month, you’ll make R4 500.
+The frequency of bookings will depend on how competitively you are priced, and whether you receive good reviews from previous guests – but if you charge R400 a night for the room and have guests 15 nights a month, you’ll make R6 000.

 Before you consider this option, investigate what other Airbnbs are listed in your area, what they are like and what they charge, to assess whether this is a realistic source of income for you.

 The bottom line